 TYPES OF FINANCIAL AID

 A variety of financial aid options are available, including a range of scholarships.
-Stetson awards multi-year scholarships to selected entering law students.
+South Texas College of Law Houston awards multi-year scholarships to selected entering law students.
 All admitted students are considered for scholarships; no special application is needed.

 - Federal Student Loans

-There are two types of Federal Student Loans you can receive while attending South Texas College of Law.
+There are two types of Federal Student Loans you can receive while attending South Texas College of Law Houston.

 Federal Direct Unsubsidized Stafford Loans are available to eligible law students who apply for federal aid using the Free Application for Federal Student Aid (FAFSA).
 Students may qualify for up to $10,250 every semester.
 Interest begins accruing following disbursement.
 Borrowers receive a six-month grace period, following graduation or withdrawal, before repayment begins.